Back to news

 OpenClaw is one of the more popular open-source frameworks for building AI agents.
 It is the plumbing that lets an agent call tools, run scripts, and act on a real system rather than just chat.
 That usefulness is also the danger.
 The whole point of a sandbox is to let an agent do work while keeping it fenced off from the machine underneath.
 CVE-2026-25253 is about that fence failing.

 The practical worry is simple.
-Security researchers reported more than 40,000 OpenClaw instances exposed on the public internet, and other counts ran much higher.
+Security researchers reported more than 40,000 OpenClaw instances exposed on the public internet (opens in a new tab), and other counts ran much higher.
 When a framework that runs untrusted code is sitting open to the world, a single break in the sandbox stops being a niche bug and starts being a doorway.

 For Australian business teams, the lesson lands cleaner than the version numbers.
 Agent tools are spreading fast, often pulled in by one keen developer before anyone signs off on it.
 The day an agent can touch your filesystem is the day its security becomes your security.